kbarbary/sep/docs/background.rst

    # ... or with some optional parameters
    bkg = sep.Background(data, mask=mask, bw=64, bh=64, fw=3, fh=3)

-The above creates a Background object which you can then use in several ways::
+This creates a `~sep.Background` object which you can then use in several ways::

    # Evaluate the spatially variable background: